sounak07/backend-engineering/Python Internals/async_await.md

+## Async-Await in Python - Behind the Scenes

 #### Concurrency vs Parallelism

 Machines run programs sequentially, but if we run a task while we wait for another to finish , we can achieve concurrency. **Concurrency** doesn't mean we need to run tasks at the same physical time, it means the ability to run in an interleaved manner, to suspend current task in the middle and start another one, hoping it would get more time later to execute.